Significance of Automated API Testing for Product and Service Companies

 Using the JsonProperty attribute allows me to map POCO fields to JSON document elements without names having to match exactly, which is especially useful since some of the element names contain spaces, which are impossible to use in the POCO field names.

-Now that we have modeled our API response as a C# class, we can convert an actual response to an instance of that class using the deserializer that’s built into RestSharp.
-After doing so, we can refer to the contents of the response by accessing the fields of the object, which makes for far easier test creation and maintenance:
+Now that we have modelled our API response as a C# class, we can convert an actual response to an instance of that class using the deserializer that’s built into RestSharp.
+After doing so, we can refer to the contents of the response by accessing the fields of the object, which makes for far easier test creation and maintenance: test